nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 * :ref:`azure_iot_hub` sample - performs a FOTA update from the Azure IoT Hub.
 * :ref:`asset_tracker_v2` application - performs FOTA updates of the application, modem (delta), and boot (if enabled).
 It also supports nRF Cloud FOTA as well as AWS or Azure FOTA.
 Only one must be configured at a time.

+.. _nrf91_ug_gnss:
 .. _nrf9160_ug_gnss:

 GNSS
 ****

-An nRF9160-based device is a highly versatile device that integrates both cellular and GNSS functionality.
+An nRF91 Series device is a highly versatile device that integrates both cellular and GNSS functionality.
 Note that GNSS functionality is only available on the SICA variant and not on the SIAA or SIBA variants.
-See `nRF9160 SiP revisions and variants`_ for more information.
+For an nRF9160 SiP, see `nRF9160 SiP revisions and variants`_ for more information.

 There are many GNSS constellations (GPS, BeiDou, Galileo, GLONASS) available but GPS is the most mature technology.
-An nRF9160-based device supports both GPS L1 C/A (Coarse/Acquisition) and QZSS L1C/A at 1575.42 MHz.
+An nRF91 Series device supports both GPS L1 C/A (Coarse/Acquisition) and QZSS L1C/A at 1575.42 MHz.
 This frequency band is ideal for penetrating through layers of the atmosphere (troposphere and ionosphere) and suitable for various weather conditions.
 GNSS is designed to be used with a line of sight to the sky.
 Therefore, the performance is not ideal when there are obstructions overhead or if the receiver is indoors.